 - Cream cheese - Used to make the cream cheese batter that is swirled into each muffin.
 Make sure it's soft and at room temperature.
 If dairy free, use a vegan cream cheese.

 - Egg yolk - Mixed into the cream cheese mixture to help it form a cheesecake like texture and flavor in the oven.

-How to Make Almond Flour Pumpkin Muffins
+How to make Gluten Free Pumpkin Muffins

 You will need a mixing bowl with an electric mixer, stand mixer, or stiff whisk and a muffin tin with liners.